Glucagon-like peptide-1: Research history

+GLP-1 was first described 1979 by a research group of Werner Creutzfeldt in Göttingen.
+Also Jens Juul Holst worked in this area.
 In the early 1980s, Richard Goodman and P. Kay Lund were postdoctoral researchers working in Joel Habener's laboratory at Massachusetts General Hospital.
 Starting in 1979, Goodman harvested DNA from American anglerfish islet cells and spliced the DNA into bacteria to find the gene for somatostatin; Lund then joined the Habener laboratory and used Goodman's bacteria to identify the gene for glucagon.
 In 1982, they published their discovery that the gene for proglucagon actually codes for three peptides, namely glucagon and two novel peptides.
 Those two novel peptides were later isolated, identified, and investigated by other researchers, and are now known as glucagon-like peptide-1 and glucagon-like peptide-2.

 In the 1980s, worked on the identification of GLP-1 at Massachusetts General Hospital, where she was head of a peptide synthesis facility.
 To try to identify whether a specific fragment of GLP-q was an incretin, created an incretin-antibody and developed ways to track its presence.
 She identified that a stretch of 31 amino acids in the GLP-1 was an incretin. and her collaborators Daniel J. Drucker and Habener showed that small quantities of laboratory-synthesized GLP-1 could trigger insulin.

 fought to have her name included in patents, with Mass General eventually agreeing to amend four patents to include her name.
 She received her one-third of drug royalties for one year.

 The discovery of GLP-1's extremely short half-life meant that it was impossible to develop into a drug.
 This caused diabetes research to shift towards other therapeutic options such as targeting the GLP-1 receptor, which then led to the development of GLP-1 receptor agonists.